-We draw attention to Note 2 to the financial statements which explains that the directors intend to liquidate the group and therefore do not consider it to be appropriate to adopt the going concern basis of accounting in preparing the financial statements.
-Accordingly, the financial statements have been prepared on a basis other than that of a going concern as described in Note 2.
-Our opinion is not modified in this respect of this matter.
+We draw attention to Note 2 in the financial statements, which indicates that the financial statements have been prepared on a basis other than that of a going concern.
+Our opinion is not modified in respect of this matter.

 4. Summary of our audit approach